 “No. He just launched this kickstarter and has to have an e-commerce site done in a month and that’s not even his job.
 That’s in addition to his regular work.”

 “But still.
 He’s not spending time with you.”

 After two whiskey sodas, I went home to eat soup from a can.
 It wasn’t very satisfying.

-I folded laundry and went to the grocery and did chores until I got the 30 minute warning that Liam was to leave Noah’s house.
+I folded laundry and went to the grocery and did chores until I got the 30 minute warning that Liam was to leave Burton’s house.

-At the grocery store I bought a giant bottle of Jameson to bring to Noah’s.
+At the grocery store I bought a giant bottle of Jameson to bring to Burton’s.
 Buying in bulk was always cheapest.

 It was the coldest it had been in two years.
 I thought about taking a cab, but it seemed too close not to walk, so I did.